MicrosoftDocs/azure-docs/articles/service-fabric/how-to-managed-cluster-stateless-node-type.md

 ## Migrate to using stateless node types in a cluster
 For all migration scenarios, a new stateless node type needs to be added.
-Existing node type cannot be migrated to be stateless.
+An existing node type can't be migrated to be stateless.
 You can add a new stateless node type to an existing Service Fabric managed cluster, and remove any original node types from the cluster.

 ## Next steps